We back dedication.

 Hanna Andreen

-This is the world's first Flatist - no one has been with us longer than Hanna.
-After graduating with a degree in Finance & Economics from Cass Business School and a course in international relations at University of St. Andrews, Hanna joined SEB in London.
-There she worked on Nordic Equity Sales towards British institutions.
-In 2017 she moved home to Stockholm and joined SEB's Equity Capital Markets department.
-Since the summer of 2021, she is Flat's anchor in everyday life and our face outward.
-In addition to the CEO job, Hanna is a board member of Svenska Nyttobostäder.
+Here you see the world's first Flatist.
+After graduating with a degree in Finance & Economics from Cass Business School and a course in International Relations at the University of St Andrews, Hanna joined SEB in London.
+In 2017 she moved back to Stockholm and worked at SEB's Equity Capital Market until summer 2021 when she became CEO of Flat.
+Luckily, she is an expert of keeping several balls in the air - in addition to running Flat, she prides herself as a mother of three young daughters.

 Board and management